Panellist insights on edge and hyperconverged architectures

 Telecom companies have some of the most demanding mobile edge computing requirements, and also some of the most mature edge infrastructure.

-Having already spent billions on infrastructure, both in full-blown data centres and smaller points of presence located practically everywhere, telcos are already handling the loads that bandwidth-intensive applications such as video presently.
+Having already spent billions on infrastructure, both in full-blown data centers and smaller points of presence located practically everywhere, telcos are already handling the loads that bandwidth-intensive applications such as video presently.
 But the job is about to get more challenging for telco edge.
 Consider connected and autonomous cars, which Morgan said produce up to 40 petabytes of data per day.

 “That will all need to be offloaded and telcos are positioned for that,” he said.